HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

      echo -e """\
         kmod-kernel-mft-mlnx
         kmod-mlnx-ofa_kernel
+        kmod-kdreg2
      """ >> ./shs-mlnx.rpmlist
      ```

-9. (Optional) Install kdreg2 as an additional memory cache monitor.
-   See [Install kdreg2](kdreg2_install.md#install-procedure) for more information.

-10. Create or update image.
+9. Create or update image.

     SHS does not support installing software as a single command on HPCM systems with `cm image create` with COS 3.0 and later.
     Installation of SHS with COS and the GPU sub-products must be performed as a series of steps.
 SHS requires that COS and GPU software provided by the COS and USS products must be installed prior to installing SHS.